pulibrary/princeton_ansible/nomad/traefik-wall/README.md

 We're using 2 middlewares. `captcha-protect` protects anything that hits the `/catalog` route or a child thereof. `append-catalog-regex` redirects requests for facet values through the catalog route; you may need this one if you have facet requests coming through the root path like `my-site.princeton.edu/?f=[]`.

+## How to allow a partner through the bot wall

+Sometimes we have vendors that programmatically access our resources and we want to let them through.
+To do so there are two options:

+1. **BEST** If they have a static IP range, represented by a CIDR (`x.x.x.x/yy`), then you can add them to exemptIps in the [production bot config](https://github.com/pulibrary/princeton_ansible/blob/main/nomad/traefik-wall/deploy/bot-plugin-production.tpl.yml#L18) and the [staging bot config](https://github.com/pulibrary/princeton_ansible/blob/main/nomad/traefik-wall/deploy/bot-plugin-staging.tpl.yml#L18), then deploy.

+2. If all of their IPs come from the same domain (you run `nslookup` on their IPs and it resolves to something like `x.them.com`, you can add them to goodBots in the [production bot config](https://github.com/pulibrary/princeton_ansible/blob/main/nomad/traefik-wall/deploy/bot-plugin-production.tpl.yml#L12) and the [staging bot config](https://github.com/pulibrary/princeton_ansible/blob/main/nomad/traefik-wall/deploy/bot-plugin-staging.tpl.yml#L12).
+    * **CAVEAT**: If they append parameters to their requests (like `/catalog/1234?auth_token=???`) their requests will still be blocked.
+If this is something we need to support we'll have to update the Traefik plugin.

+3. We can have a separate path for the APIs they use that isn't related to `/catalog` or `/advanced` - this is the most expensive option, and should be avoided.

 ## Special Thanks

 This implementation would only be possible with the support of [joecorall](https://github.com/joecorall) for developing [captcha-protect](https://github.com/libops/captcha-protect) and [jrochkind](https://github.com/jrochkind) for testing a similar implementation for Rails applications.